-Cattle must be identified with a pair of approved ear tags and have been issued with a passport.
+Cattle (apart from some older animals) must be identified with a pair of approved ear tags and have been issued with a passport.
 This identity and documentation must stay with the beast throughout its life.
-The British Cattle Movement Service (BCMS) must be informed of any movements and deaths.

-A record of all cattle births, deaths and movements must be recorded in a holding register.
+ScotEID must be informed of any movements and deaths.
+A record of all cattle births, deaths and movements must be recorded in the on-farm holding register.